railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/mrp_invoice_list.png
    :align: center

-   *List of invoices generated by the system based on deliveries.*
+   *List of invoices generated by the system based on deliveries*

 Once you have reviewed the different invoices that were generated, you can confirm them one by one or all at once from the actions available to you.
 Then print the invoices using the multiple print